Back to top

 Nichols Concert Hall Ticketing Policy and Reservations

-The Music Institute of Chicago is pleased to host five resident ensembles (Apollo's Fire, Chicago a capella, Civitas Ensemble, the Orion Ensemble, and Rembrandt Chamber Players) and, new this season, WorldClassMusic.Live, a Resident Company who brings world music to Nichols Concert Hall for the 2025-2026 season.
+The Music Institute of Chicago is pleased to host five resident ensembles (Apollo's Fire, Chicago a capella, Civitas Ensemble, the Orion Ensemble, and Rembrandt Chamber Musicians) and, new this season, worldclassmusic.live, a Resident Company who brings world music to Nichols Concert Hall for the 2025-2026 season.

 These partnerships includes a range of public performances showcasing the breadth and depth of great music-making in Chicago and beyond and compliments the Music Institute's "Nichols Concert Hall Presents" series as well a robust calendar of Music Institute of Chicago faculty and student performances and other special events.
 In addition, resident ensembles will expand enrichment opportunities available to Music Institute of Chicago students through master classes and other educational offerings.